Early history of the IRT subway: After the Dual Contracts

 The Dual Contracts, signed in 1913, called for the splitting of the original Manhattan trunk line into an East Side Line under Lexington Avenue and a West Side Line under Broadway and Seventh Avenue.
 The first portion of the Broadway–Seventh Avenue Line south of Times Square–42nd Street opened on June 3, 1917, and was extended to South Ferry on July 1, 1918.
 The new portion of the Lexington Avenue Line from Grand Central to 125th Street opened on July 17, 1918.
 The new "H" system was implemented on August 1, 1918, joining the two halves of the Broadway–Seventh Avenue Line, and the two halves of the Lexington Avenue Line.
 The portion of the original trunk line between Times Square and Grand Central was turned into the 42nd Street Shuttle.
 The completion of the "H" system doubled the capacity of the IRT system.
 The IRT was also extended to Queens through the construction of the Flushing Line, the first part of which would open in 1915.

 By the 1950s and 1960s, almost all of the original IRT stations had been lengthened to fit ten 51.4 ft cars.
 Several stations were closed during this time.
 The first of these was City Hall, once the architectural showpiece of the system, which shuttered in 1945 after it was deemed too expensive to modernize.
 18th Street closed three years later because it was near the 14th Street station.
 The 180th Street–Bronx Park terminal was closed and demolished in 1952 as a result of a program to improve service on the White Plains Road Line.
 91st Street shuttered in 1959 after platforms at the 86th Street and 96th Street stations were lengthened, and Worth Street was closed in 1962 after platforms at the Brooklyn Bridge station were lengthened.
 The original South Ferry loop station remained operational until 2009, when it was replaced by a new station on the Broadway–Seventh Avenue Line.

-Some parts of the original IRT have been preserved as official landmarks, being listed on the National Register of Historic Places (NRHP) or designated as New York City designated landmarks (NYCL).
+Although many design elements on the original IRT have been removed or modified over the years, some parts of the system have been listed on the National Register of Historic Places (NRHP) or designated as New York City designated landmarks (NYCL).
+The New York City Landmarks Preservation Commission (LPC) designated the interiors of twelve original IRT stations as New York City landmarks in 1979.
+The LPC has also protected other parts of the original IRT, including control houses at Bowling Green and 72nd Street.
+In addition, the MTA nominated many of these structures for NRHP status in 1999.